 Canon 700D versus Canon G7 X

-The Canon EOS 700D (called Canon T5i in some regions) and the Canon PowerShot G7 X are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2014.
+The Canon EOS 700D (called Canon T5i in some regions) and the Canon PowerShot G7 X are two digital cameras that were announced, respectively, in March 2013 and September 2014.
 The 700D is a DSLR, while the G7X is a fixed lens compact.
 The cameras are based on an APS-C (700D) and an one-inch sensor.
 The 700D has a resolution of 17.9 megapixel, whereas the G7X provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 700D and the Canon G7 X. Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 700D and the Canon G7 X are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (54 percent) than the Canon 700D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is notably smaller (27 percent) than the Canon 700D.
 In this context, it is worth noting that neither the 700D nor the G7X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens build in, whereas the 700D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the 700D and their specifications in the Canon EF Lens Catalog.